 Duration: Two days and two nights

 After all the trail hopping, it's time for a trail of another kind - a short walking tour of Altoona.
-It used to be one of the great railroad towns in America, and still is in part because of the Railroaders Memorial Museum.Read More >
+The city found its origin as one of the great railroad towns in America, and Altoona still honors its history at the Railroaders Memorial Museum.Read More >

-Walk a few blocks over to Twelfth Avenue and you'll see the Mishler Theater, built in 1862.
-The history is worth the stop, and you'll understand why it used to hold its own with Broadway, attracting the top stage, opera and concert hall talent.Read More >
+Walk a few blocks over to Twelfth Avenue and you'll see the Mishler Theatre built in 1906.
+The history is worth the stop, and you'll understand why it used to hold its own with Broadway attracting the top stage, opera and concert hall talent.Read More >

 On Fourteenth Avenue you'll get a taste of the magnificent homes built in the late 19th century, thanks to all the railroad money.
 Stroll along the old Victorians, Gothic Revivals and Queen Annes, admiring the past and how it still holds up today.Read More >

 There are two ways to get to this uniquely shaped railroad track.
 One is the Funicular, an incline plane that'll take you to the top of the hill.
 Secondly, you have the option of hiking there.
 Both methods are camera-worthy, and a great way to take in the incredible engineering feat of it all.
 And to think it was built in 1854.
 Bring your conductor's hat, or pick one up in the Visitor's Center - home to lots of descriptive displays that help you appreciate the work involved in building...
 Read More >

 After a hard day on the trails, it's worth treating yourself to a great meal at Jethro's.
 We recommend trying their famous ribs, steaks or specialty seafood dishes.
 To really reward yourself, order the Peanut Butter Meltaway — it's worth every bite.Read More >

-Built in 1849, this mansion served as a home to the Baker family.
+Built in 1849, this mansion served as a home to the Elias Baker family.
 Today, it's looked upon as a beloved community landmark.
 Back in 2001 an exterior rehabilitation restored it to its original beauty, and if you stop by, they'll be happy to give a look around.